 Status and Distribution

-Very local and currently restricted to six 10km squares in West Kent and Surrey.
-The moth was first discovered in Britain in 1971 at West Wickham, Kent, but in the intervening years it has not shown any strong inclination to extend its range beyond the two aforementioned counties.
+Very local, found mainly in Surrey, West Kent and a small area of Middlesex.
+The moth was first discovered in Britain in 1971 at West Wickham, Kent, and in the intervening years it has not shown any strong inclination to extend its core range until 2021.
+Between the 25th July and 8th August 2021 and again in 2022 a few were found in Oundle, Northamptonshire, indicating an established colony.

 Foodplant and Larval Feeding Signs